revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-View Encapsulation in Angular defines how the styles defined in the template affects the other parts of the application.
+View Encapsulation in Angular defines how the styles defined in the template affect the other parts of the application.

 </blockquote>
 </details>